augustss/MicroHs/README.md

 Then compile the file by `bin/mhs -ilib Example` which produces `out.comb`.
 Finally, run the combinator file by `bin/eval`.
 This should produce

 ```
 Some factorials
 [1,2,6,3628800]
 ```

 ## Libraries

 There are a number of libraries that have some of the standard Haskell functions.
 But in general, the `Prelude` contains much, much less.

 ## Types

-There are two primitive data types `Int` and `Handle`.
+There are some primitive data types, e.g `Int`, `Handle`, and `Double`.
 These are known by the runtime system and various primitive operations work on them.
 The function type, `->`, is (of course) also built in.
+The support for rendering (printing) `Double`s is a bit primitive, and only at most 6 decimal places will be shown.
+The actual value can contain more precise values, however.

 All other types are defined with the language.
 They are converted to lambda terms using the Scott encoding.
 The runtime system knows how lists are encoded and booleans are encoded.

 ## Compiler

 The compiler is written in Micro Haskell.
 It takes a name of a module and compiles it to a file called `out.comb`.

 ### Compiler flags

 * `-iDIR` add `DIR` to search path for modules
 * `-oFILE` output combinators to `FILE` instead of `out.comb`
 * `-r` run directly, does not work if compiled with GHC